 "Can I do this, boss?"

-I was tired of always answering to the big boss, watching them get rich while taking the clients for a ride to get there!
+I was tired of always answering to the big boss when I knew my own ideas had merit and value, even though they differed from the corporate policy!
 We have a great home life, no real concerns, just typical day to day worries like everyone else.
 But it was time for a change.

-My career started off as an apprentice with a large electrical contractor in Calgary and I moved up the ladder to become a Service Foreman.
-But the policies and culture surrounding the office and leadership team soon became very dark.
-I felt the majority of my coworkers didn’t really seem to care about the clients.
+My career started off as a typical apprentice in the trades and quickly worked my way up the ladder.
+But the policies and culture that you often encounter in the corporate world eventually became very draining on me, and I felt the majority of my coworkers didn’t really seem to care about the clients the way I did.

-Workdays were typically ten hours long (but only eight hours of pay).
-And when the economic downturn happened here in Alberta I was only working part-time.
-Based on that event, I managed to get enough work on my own to the point where it was too much to juggle both.
+Workdays that were typically ten hours long shrunk down to only part time when the economic downturn happened here in Alberta.
+This change is what triggered me to take a leap.
+I managed to get enough work on my own to the point where it was too much to juggle both.
 It made the decision to cut ties that much easier!

 K - Was the downturn what made you strike out and start your own business?